 Downsize your home or move.
 You can downsize possessions from your home to pay toward existing debt.
 This could be furniture, clothing, electronics, and even housewares.
 Yard sales and resale groups are a great place to sell good used items easily.
 If you are able, you could also sell your home and buy something smaller, or move to a less expensive neighborhood or apartment if you are currently renting.
 Sometimes living in an area that isn’t as nice or affluent is still just as safe while saving you thousands of dollars in rent each year.

 Rent a room in your home.
 Having a tenant that pays rent is an amazing way to put money directly toward your attempt to lower your debt.
 If you have a basement that is finished, with very little work you can easily make a great apartment to rent to a single individual or even a small family.
 Renting a room to a college student is another great way to add some extra income to your budget.
+College students looking for rentals can be easily found, the student can do a quick search on Google of ‘rooms for rent in Boston‘ and they may find your rental and decide it is the perfect accommodation for them whilst they are getting their education.

 Get a second job or work a second job from home.
 This always comes up when it is time to lower your debt, but it is the tried and true method.
 When you need to get rid of debt, you really need to find more money to apply toward it.
 Sometimes the only option is taking on a second job.
 A second job can be something you do one day a week, at home on weekends or even after work for an hour each day.
 Think about your talents and skills and put them to work for you.
 Babysitting on the weekends, becoming a personal trainer at your gym, or painting beautiful landscapes to sell at a local gallery are all excellent choices.
 A great job for your free time is Door Dash.
 You can deliver when you have time and earn up to $25 an hour!
 I’ve been doing this for less than a month now and it’s paying off big time.
 Sign up here and you can earn a bonus in the first 60 days!